marvosyntactical/joeynmt/NOTES.md

 \\
 Preprocessing:
 * batch convos with same kb together
-* ! filter unvalued entries !
-* traffic info: default category in this domain: poi\_type, not poi!

 ####### Optimization
 * rewrite model.run\_batch post processing to use numpy funs instead of double for